Club Med board welcomes higher offer from Fosun

-PARIS (Reuters) - Club Mediterranee’s CMIP.PA board of directors said on Monday it “welcomes positively” a new, higher 22 euro-a-share takeover offer for the holiday group led by Chinese conglomerate Fosun International (0656.HK).
+PARIS, Sept 15 (Reuters) - Club Mediterranee’s board of directors said on Monday it “welcomes positively” a new, higher 22 euro-a-share takeover offer for the holiday group led by Chinese conglomerate Fosun.

 The board said it had appointed an independent expert, and would meet again and provide its view on the offer once the expert had filed a report on the proposal.